 The fact is, some people are better at customer-facing roles than others.
 They are born with a talent with which they naturally communicate well with customers.
 You can train, you can practice, you can instill culture, but some people just have it in them.
-Look for it during the hiring process, and continue nurturing it through every moment that employee spends in your organization.
+Look for it during the hiring process, and continue nurturing it through every moment that an employee spends in your organization.

 10.Measure Customer Support Experience

 All these steps won’t work if you can’t effectively measure your customer success.
-First, you have to set objective measurement and data for ascertaining what this really means to you.
+First, you have to set objective measurements and data for ascertaining what this really means to you.
 Then you need to implement some software solutions that provide you the metrics for observing what you are already doing.
 Analytics is the core principle surrounding every function of a modern business today.
 Then why should customer success be any different?

-ProProfs Help Desk is one such customer support tools that possesses a ‘reports’ feature.
+ProProfs Help Desk is one such customer support tool that possesses a ‘reports’ feature.
 It offers valuable insights into customer support ratings.
 You can measure the performance of your operators through ratings of customers and their feedback.
 As you resolve the problem that a customer faces, send them a survey and learn how they feel about your product or service.

 Monitor and improve the performance of your operators based on the feedback.
 This simple issue tracker software features a shared inbox as well.